leedavi/NBrightBuyDnnIdx/Installation/readme.txt

 ------------

 - Install the NBrightBuyDnnIdx_*.*.*_Install.zip as a normal DNN module, through the DNN extension.
 - Go into the NBS Back Office>Admin>Plugins.
-Edit and activate the "IBF Index DNN Search" plugin listed.
+Edit and activate the "Index DNN Search" plugin listed.
+- Make sure the "Index DNN Search" plugin has a "Provider Type" of scheduler.
 - Ensure the NBS scheuler is running on the DNN scheudler. http://nbsdocs.nbrightproject.org/Documentation/Integratorguide/Setup.aspx

 Operation